Keeping the kids entertained all summer can be an expensive endeavor. Check out these five Colorado attractions that

 Take an adventure on one of the world's best nature-made roller coasters, the ride along Rocky Mountain National Park's Trail Ridge Road.
 Open from Memorial Day to late autumn, the scenic byway — topping out at 12,183 feet above sea level — is the highest continuous paved road in the United States.
 Kids love being the first to spot a ptarmigan or bighorn sheep and wildflowers from every color in the rainbow.

 2. U.S. Mint Tour

 More than 50 million coins are produced each year at Denver's United States Mint.
 A behind-the-scenes tour details the history of money and the coin-stamping process, and kids are fascinated by the huge machines that count, sort and bag the coins.
 You'll also see the second-largest deposit of solid-gold bullion in the U.S. after Fort Knox.
-Be sure to book your U.S. Mint tour online in advance.
+Be sure to check out the tour schedule online in advance.

 3. Take the Gondola to Mountain Village

 Getting to Mountain Village is half the fun.
 The 13-minute ride from the floor of Telluride's cozy box canyon over the ridge to Mountain Village offers a panoramic view peppered with waterfalls, mountain peaks and the colorful old mining shacks in the town below.
 At the top, a handful summer activities await, including Adventure Rock bouldering, the St. Sophia Nature Center, a disc golf course and hiking and biking trails.

 4. National Wildlife Refuges